jollyjerr/knowledge/business/data-visualization/evaluation.md

 - systematic surveys: read and assemble knowledge on your target topic and existing solutions
-- semistructured interviews: conversation with collaborators
+- semi structured interviews: conversation with collaborators
-- thinkalouds: work with collaborators while using your solution on their own data
+- think aloud: work with collaborators while using your solution on their own data
 - journaling: ask collaborators to use your tool and note their observations